TIBCOSoftware/sb-jmsxml/README.txt

      or

-  ACTIVEMQ_HOME=C:/apache-activemq-5.10.0
+  ACTIVEMQ_HOME=C:/apache-activemq-5.14.5

-Again, these variables are used by the <sb-include> settings for each provider, as shown in the xml files under the 'sb-include' sub-folder.
+These variables are used by the sbconf settings for each provider.

 **Note: make sure these variables are set in the environment which launches Studio, to ensure Studio will see the values on startup.
 So these variables should be set *before* launching Studio.. they should *not* be set in the application's Run Configuration.

-JMS configuration files for both TIBCO EMS and ActiveMQ are included in the project under the 'jms-config-files' sub-folder.

 ENSURE THAT THE JMS PROVIDER IS RUNNING AND CONFIGURED FOR THIS
 SAMPLE: